vccbus/best-vcc-for-kiro/README.md

 ![](kiro3.png)

 If you don't have a Mastercard or Visa, or if you're looking to create multiple accounts, you can use a virtual credit card (VCC) platform.
 I recommend a few reliable VCC providers here.
-Once you've signed up, you can contact their customer support to confirm whether their cards support Kiro subscriptions.
+Once you've signed up, you can **contact their customer support to confirm whether their cards support Kiro subscriptions**.

 **HLCard：[https://www.hlcard.net/register?code=FC096115](https://www.hlcard.net/register?code=FC096115)**